Skip to main content

 Occupational and physical therapists, school nurses, audiologists, and education officers and analysts are eligible for a child care leave after a year of full-time work if they have permanent status.
 Administrative education officers and analysts need three years of permanent full-time service to qualify for the leave.

-Long-term substitute teachers and substitute paraprofessionals are not eligible.
+Substitute teachers and substitute paraprofessionals are not eligible.

 The right of return

 Teachers and paraprofessionals have the right to return to their former schools in rightful order of seniority following an extended child care leave.
-No employees accrue any seniority while they are on an unpaid leave.
+No employees accrue any seniority while they are on unpaid leave.

-Speech teachers returning from leaves of less than two years will return to the schools they were assigned in accordance with their seniority.
+Speech teachers returning from leaves of less than two years will return to the schools they were assigned to in accordance with their seniority.

 School counselors, psychologists and social workers have the right of return to their assignment within the district in accordance with their seniority if they return within one year of taking their leave.
+If they return after that, they are not guaranteed a position in the same school, but they are guaranteed a position, likely in their district, and definitely in their borough.

 Occupational therapists and physical therapists have the right of return from a leave of one year or less to the school or facility where they served at the time of the leave, in accordance with their seniority.
 If the leave is longer than one year, the right of return is to a comparable position.

-Teachers and other pedagogues can work F-status — a regularly scheduled part-time position at the DOE — or per-diem during their extended child care leave.
-If they work F-Status for at least half of their title’s full-time program, they are entitled to health benefits.
+Outside employment is prohibited, unless the superintendent approves it.
+However, teachers and other pedagogues can work F-status — a regularly scheduled, part-time position at the DOE — or per-diem during their extended child care leave.
+If they work F-status for at least half of their title’s full-time program, they are entitled to health benefits.

 Your responsibilities on leave